 T1 – Solutions

-Leaders are needed to create results, and they do that through solutions.
+Leaders are needed to achieve results, and they do that through solutions.
 That’s why the solutions category is in the center of the behavioral model in the Compass.
+All the other categories of the Compass are needed only because they serve this core category.

 What’s a solution?